alex45298/alex45298/README.md

 - 👋 Hi, I’m @alex45298
-- 👀 I’m interested in biology, music, computer science and literature.
+- 👀 I’m interested in physics, biology, music, computer science and literature.
 - 🌱 I’m currently learning medicine.
 - 💞️ I’m looking to collaborate on any project in python, java or C#.
 - 📫 The easiest way to reach me is by email.